levsero/test_embed/STYLE.md

 <a name="headModulesInternal"></a>**Internal Modules**

-Export Classes, Functions, Variables and Objects individually in an export statement:
+Export Classes, Functions, Variables and Objects individually in an export statement.

 ```javascript
 class foo {